13 June 1795

 I have just heard poor Mrs Judd is much worse & it is thought cannot survive long.
 I have spoken to Mr Steadman about the taking a Boarder but it would not be convenient to them.

-Text: STE 5/12/iv.
-Postmark illegible.
-Address: Miss M Steele / Caldecot House / Abingdon / Berks.
-For an annotated text of this letter, see Timothy Whelan, ed., Nonconformist Women Writers, 1720-1840, vol. 3, pp. 337-40.
-References in the letter to "Miss S" and her father are to Dr. James Stonhouse of Bristol and his daughter, both friends of Hannah More and the Steeles, as well as Steele's relation, Mary Froude, since the 1770s, when he removed to Bristol from Northampton (for more on the Stonhouses and their friendship with the Doddridges, see The Doddridge Family Correspondence).
+References above to "Miss S" and her father are to Dr. James Stonhouse of Bristol and his daughter, both friends of Hannah More and the Steeles, as well as Steele's relation, Mary Froude, since the 1770s, when he removed to Bristol from Northampton (for more on the Stonhouses and their friendship with the Doddridges, see The Doddridge Family Correspondence).
 Stonhouse would not recover from his illness and died in his home in the Hotwells, Bristol, on 8 December 1795.
 His second wife died in 1788, leaving him with two sons and one daughter, who accompanied him on this visit to the Steeles.
-Other references are to John Taylor, husband of Steele's deceased friend Mary Scott, and their young daughter Mary Ann Taylor (see references to her in letters in this section from 1811), and to William Steadman, Baptist minister at Broughton and boarder in Steele's home.
+Other references are to John Taylor, husband of Steele's deceased friend Mary Scott, and their young daughter Mary Ann Taylor, and to William Steadman, Baptist minister at Broughton and boarder in Steele's home.
 After John Ryland, Jr., left the Baptist congregation in College Street, Northampton, to succeed Caleb Evans as pastor of the congregations at Broadmead and President of the Academy in December 1793, the church in Northampton remained without a stated minister for some time.
 William Steadman was one of many who preached there.
-Northampton was tempting, ‘nor could he repress a rising feeling of dissatisfaction’, his son would later write, ‘with the narrowness and sterility of the prospect at home’.
-If his congregation in general was disappointing, his friendship with Steele, more than anything else, kept him in Broughton.
+If his congregation in general was disappointing, his friendship with Mary Steele kept him in Broughton.
 As his son writes, ‘The society of a lady like Miss Steele, whose muse was dedicated to the service of the temple, could not fail to exert a salutary influence.
 It would give exercise to faculties and thoughts, which otherwise would have remained dormant amidst that intellectual torpor which composed the negative character of the majority of the inhabitants of Broughton.
 Nothing external is more conducive to the mind’s healthy action and vigorous advancement, than collision with kindred or superior minds’.
-Mary Steele's fear that she would lose her intellectual companion at this time, however, was unfounded.
-Steadman would remain at Broughton until 1798, when he joined with Isaiah Birt at Plymouth Dock, later becoming sole pastor for a few years of the congregation at Liberty Fields, Plymouth Dock.
+Steadman remained at Broughton until 1798, when he joined with Isaiah Birt at Plymouth Dock, later becoming sole pastor for a few years of the congregation at Liberty Fields, Plymouth Dock.
 In 1805 he removed to Bradford, Yorkshire, where he served as pastor of the Baptist church there and the first President of the new Horton (later Rawdon) Baptist Academy.
-Though having attended the Baptist church at Broughton since her birth, Mary Steele did not join the congregation until 12 April 1795, largely due to Steadman's encouragement.
-See Steadman, Memoir, p.
-117, 135; Broughton Baptist Church Book, Angus Library, Oxford.
+Though she attended the Baptist church at Broughton since birth, Mary Steele did not join the congregation until 12 April 1795, largely due to Steadman's encouragement.
+See Thomas Steadman, ed., Memoir of the Rev. William Steadman, D.D.
+(London: Thomas Ward, 1838), pp. 117, 135; Broughton Baptist Church Book, Angus Library, Regent's Park College, Oxford.